Creating SEO-friendly URLs: Best Practices & Examples

 • They can reduce SEO effectiveness.

-How to create a search-friendly URL structure
+How to create an SEO-friendly URL structure

 If you want to optimize the process instead of creating and checking every single URL manually, you should pick a permalink structure that fits your website.

 Don’t look for too complicated solutions.
 We recommend using simple, clean permalinks.
 You may add a post name to the domain name.
 Or use categories to create a hierarchy in URLs.
 Just make sure that your URLs are not too long.
+As you can see, there are many things to consider.
+We’d like to focus on the most important elements and bring you some examples of good and bad practices.
+Here is what you should take into account when creating an SEO-friendly URL structure.

-Keywords in URLs
+Use keywords in URLs

 But if you create new pages, it is a good idea to include relevant keywords just like you do with your posts.
 Remember though that making a URL too long is a bad idea, so you shouldn’t use too long phrases.

-• Good URL example: http://www.website.com/how-to-make-good-url
+• SEO-friendly URL example: https://website.com/how-to-make-a-seo-friendly-url

-• Bad URL example: http://www.website.com/how-to-create-the-best-url-for-the-website-easily
+• Not-so-SEO-friendly URL example: https://website.com/how-to-create-the-best-url-for-the-website-easily

 1-2 keywords in URL are usually enough to provide a user and the search engine with the necessary information.
 To make sure that this is a winning keyword for you, we recommend using SE Ranking’s Keyword Suggestion Tool to select the relevant keywords faster.